Admissions tests

 A-level grades alone don't differentiate finely enough between top applicants for the most competitive UK courses.
 Admissions tests give universities an independent signal under standardised conditions: a Medicine student with three A*s at A-level alongside a strong UCAT score is more easily distinguished from one with three A*s and a weaker UCAT.

-The tests also assess different skills — the kinds of analytical and reasoning ability that A-levels don't directly measure.
-UCAT's situational judgement, LNAT's persuasive writing, STEP's mathematical-problem-solving sophistication, Oxbridge subject tests' extension into beyond-A-level material.
+The tests also assess different skills that A-levels don't directly measure.
+UCAT probes situational judgement; LNAT tests persuasive writing; STEP rewards mathematical problem-solving sophistication; Oxbridge subject tests extend into beyond-A-level material.

 Where to verify current requirements